4D-Technologies/modular_navigation/README.md

 Modular Navigation is fully compatible with GetIt injection and works well with authentication mechanisms.

+Modular Navigation fully supports route guards and also supports module-wide guards.

+Modular Navigation is designed for future functionality for code splitting on flutter web when ready.

 ## Getting Started

 1. Create a root module defining all of the defaults and any sub modules you need.